vispy/vispy/doc/dev_guide/contributor_guide.rst

 .. code-block:: bash

-  pixi run -e lint flake
+  pixi run flake

 You can also check line endings using the corresponding Pixi task:

 .. code-block:: bash

-  pixi run -e lint lineendings
+  pixi run lineendings

 This will inform you of any code style issues in the entire vispy python package directory.